CollectionBuilder/cb-docs/docs/customization/config-nav.md

 ### How the Dropdown Works

 The last two lines of this CSV will appear within the "About" dropdown menu.
-To enable this, "About" must have no value in `link` or `dropdown_parent` cells--this will direct the code to make "About" a dropdown button and store any link that lists "About" as its `dropdown_parent` in its dropdown menu.
+To enable this, "About" must have no value in `stub` or `dropdown_parent` cells--this will direct the code to make "About" a dropdown button and store any link that lists "About" as its `dropdown_parent` in its dropdown menu.
 So in the above, when About is clicked the dropdown menu will appear with "About the Collection" and "CollectionBuilder" listed, both linking to their respective pages.

 **Note**: Dropdowns do NOT appear in the footer nav.
 The parent will appear, with a link to the top child.